stackblitz/docs/docs/guides/user-guide/working-in-stackblitz-editor.md

 6. Click on "Commit & Push" to send the changes to GitHub.
 6. Finally, you can submit your pull request by clicking on the "Open New PR" button 🥳

-## Reviewing a PR with Codeflow IDE
+## Reviewing a PR with StackBlitz

 Let's look at [this suspicious PR](https://github.com/stackblitz/docs/pull/40).

 Follow these steps:
 1. [Open the link](https://github.com/stackblitz/docs/pull/40) in a new tab.
 In the GitHub URL of the repository, replace "github.com" with "pr.new".
-2. Codeflow IDE will spin up in the "PR Review mode".
+2. StackBlitz will spin up in the "PR Review mode".
 Open the Preview by clicking on the popup notification in the bottom right corner.
 3. Compare suggested changes with the original file.
 You can also see the edits rendered in the Preview panel if you navigate to the edited page - in this case, the "What is StackBlitz" page.
 4. You can add comments by clicking on the "+" icons, read other comments, or start a review.
 5. If you no longer want to see the changes in the "PR Review mode", close the relevant files.

-## Using the CodeflowApp bot
+## Using the StackBlitz bot

 <!--@include: ./parts/codeflowapp-bot.md-->